 While it can be challenging to find vegan options at every restaurant, the availability of vegan-friendly eateries has grown significantly in recent years.
 Many restaurants now offer vegan menus or at least have plant-based options clearly marked.
 Additionally, with a little creativity and communication, it’s often possible to make modifications to existing dishes to suit a vegan diet.
 As a vegan, I’ve discovered exciting new restaurants and cuisines I might not have explored otherwise.

-Being a vegan invites curiosity and questions from others who may not be familiar with the lifestyle.
+Being a vegan invites curiosity and questions from others who may not be familiar with the vegan lifestyle.
 By addressing these common queries, we can foster understanding and encourage a more informed conversation around veganism.
 Remember, each person’s journey to veganism is unique, and it’s essential to approach these discussions with empathy and an open mind.
 Whether it’s concerned about nutrition, ethical considerations, or practicality, sharing information.

 PIN ME FOR LATER